Hey, I hope you had an amazing holiday season.

 Stand up at an angle against the wall.
 Extend your arms to support your weight during the exercise.
 Lift one leg back as far as you can.
-Go back to start position.
-Do the same movements using the other leg.
+Return to the start position.
+Repeat the movement using your other leg.
 You may also do this on the floor lying on your stomach.

-We want the glutes and hamstring do the majority of the work with little to no movement in the low back.
-Focus on bringing the leg and the heel straight back to start position.
+We want the glutes and hamstrings do the majority of the work, with little to no movement in the low back.
+Focus on bringing the leg and the heel straight back to the start position.
 Keep your hips and pelvis from rotating or twisting.
-We are working on stability on the leg you’re standing on and the supporting hip.
+We are working on stability of the leg you’re standing on and the supporting hip.

 Give these amazing tips and exercises a go and you’ll cure your knee pain in no time.

-If you want to learn how to reduce knee pain and prevent injuries with specific exercises, then check out the Fix My Knee Pain program here:
+If you want to learn how to reduce knee pain and prevent injuries with specific exercises, then click here to check out the Fix My Knee Pain program.

 Rick Kaselj, MS